 Calculating Gross Pay for Salaried Employees

 To compute the gross pay of employees with an annual rate, divide the total amount of yearly pay by the number of pay periods within a year.
-For example, if the employee’s annual pay is $12,000 and there are 24 pay periods in a year, his or her gross pay per pay period is $500.
+For example, if the employee’s annual pay is $12,000 and there are 24 pay periods in a year, their gross pay per period is $500.
 Other pay or benefits should be added.

 Guidelines in Paying Overtime

-According to the federal labor law, overtime pay is 1.5x the hourly rate of the employee who worked more than 40 hours a week.
-Keep in mind that overtime regulations vary among states, but if they are higher than the requirements of federal law, you should pay overtime according to existing state law(s).
+According to the federal labor law, overtime pay is 1.5x the hourly rate of the employee who works more than 40 hours a week.
+Keep in mind that overtime regulations vary among states.
+If they are higher than the requirements of federal law, you should pay overtime according to existing state law(s).

 In general, employees with an annual rate are exempted from overtime.
 However, according to federal law, lower-paid salaried employees are entitled to overtime pay.
 Specifically, if the salary of the employee is not more than $455 per week or $23,660 per year, he or she must receive overtime pay whenever applicable.